Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Non-degenerate Problems and Improved Convergence Rate

-\end{itemize} \end{thm} \begin{proof}{(of Theorems~\ref{thm:LP-update-rate-nondegenerate} and \ref{thm:LP-update-rate-expo})} In what follows, we show that with very high probability, $\bMN(t)$ remains close to $\bm^*(t)$ so that no update is necessary, and the sequence of $\bY(t)$ computed by Algorithm~\ref{algo:LP-update-improved} will always be an optimal solution to the LP problems.
-To this end, we shall bound the probability of the event when there is some $t$ for which $\bMN(t)$ deviates far away from $\bm^*(t)$ from above.
+Let $\by^*$ be the optimal solution of the LP solved at time $0$ and let $x^*_s(t) = \sum_a y^{*}_{s,a}(t)$.
+In what follows, we show that with very high probability, $\bXN(t)$ remains close to $\bx^*(t)$ so that no update is necessary, and the sequence of $\bY(t)$ computed by Algorithm~\ref{algo:LP-update-improved} will always be an optimal solution to the LP problems.
+To this end, we shall bound the probability of the event when there is some $t$ for which $\bXN(t)$ deviates far away from $\bx^*(t)$ from above.